Ladvien/ladvien.github.io/_drafts/1904-12-28-elsewhere.md

 The BLTouch has a behavior that after probing, it pushes the pin down again pretty quickly, so once you issue the G30, you should immediately retract the probe (via script).
 It's a pain to do line-by-line in a terminal.
 ```
 Now, at this point, I've moved the value I got to a the script in place of `G30 Z3.2`.
-Using octoprint I've put this script into `.octoprint/scripts/gcode/bed_level` and made a button
+Using octoprint I've put this script into `.octoprint/scripts/gcode/bed_level` and made a button.  `Note, if you need to fine tune it, the higher the G30 Z value the closer the hotend will be to the bed.
 ```

 -----------------------------------------------